Nu77/ObjectBuilderTS/ELECTRON_FIXES.md

 - Added more command types to the command map (Import, Export, Merge)
 - Improved error handling for command loading

+### 5. GPU Process Crashes and Window Blinking ✅
+**Problem**: GPU process was crashing on Windows startup, causing the window to blink/flicker.
+Error code: -1073740791 (STATUS_STACK_BUFFER_OVERRUN).
+Also seeing vector index out of bounds assertions in Chromium.

+**Solution**:
+- **Disabled hardware acceleration entirely on Windows** - Uses software rendering instead, which is more stable
+- Added `disable-gpu-sandbox` command line switch for Windows to prevent GPU sandbox crashes
+- Added `disable-gpu` and `disable-software-rasterizer` flags for additional stability
+- Added `disable-gpu-process-crash-limit` to prevent repeated GPU process restarts
+- Simplified window show timing since GPU process is no longer used
+- Added `backgroundThrottling: false` to webPreferences for better performance
+- Window now shows smoothly without flicker

+**Note**: Disabling hardware acceleration uses software rendering, which may have slightly lower performance but is much more stable on Windows systems with GPU driver issues.

 ## Next Steps

 ### To Fix Canvas Module Error: